College of Agriculture and Life Sciences

 The Plant Biology Department unites faculty with a broad array of research specialties.
 At the molecular level, researchers explore the biochemistry, molecular physiology, and development of plants.
 At the cell and organ levels, faculty are engaged in understanding the physiology of plant processes with special attention to their chemistry and biophysics.
 At the organismal, community, and landscape levels, department members develop insights into the diversity and interactions both between plants and their abiotic environment and between plants and other members of their communities.

-The Department maintains such diversity in approaches to basic plant biology because integration of plant-centered scientists into a single community brings together an extraordinary array of perceptions of plants.
+The Department maintains such diversity in approaches to basic plant biology because integration of plant-centered scientists into a single community brings together an extraordinary array of perspectives on plants.
 This breadth of insight provides a deep understanding of the plant world that is simply not possible when plant biologists are isolated in units with research agendas driven by specialty disciplines.
 Most students in the Plant Biology graduate program earn a Ph.D., though exceptional candidates seeking a M.S. are also accepted.
 Students in this program conduct original research with the guidance of a faculty mentor, and the program culminates with a written dissertation or thesis and both public and private oral defenses.

 Minimum Degree Requirements: